top of page

 Jill Fitzgerald has been a great supporter of the arts, especially dance, in Council Grove for decades.
 Jill Fitzgerald owned and operated her own studio for over 30 years, and has now retired.
 Jill studed dance at Emporia State University, and was the lead twirler for the marching band while she attended ESU.
 Jill judged numerous pageants across the united states, and took her dancers across the state of Kansas to perform.
 Jill now volunteers with the dance program in Council Grove.
 Jill is also a mentor for dancers and teachers and teaches some private classes and specialty camps.
 Jill Fitzgerald is the originator of the "Big Tap Series", a company legacy.
 Jill's expertise and talent have touched the lives of many!

-Currently Miss Jill volunteers daily at the the Tiptoz CG location.
-She enjoys the atmosphere at the studio, and she loves to contribute her expertise to the students, as well as the team of Tiptoz Instructors.
+Currently Miss Jill volunteers daily at the the Kanvas CG location.
+She enjoys the atmosphere at the studio, and she loves to contribute her expertise to the students, as well as the team of Kanvas Instructors.
 Miss Jill, or "Jill Fitzgerald", has become a legend in the Flint Hills.
 Her dancers have had notable successes and they always give testimony of the gratitude they earned under her instruction.

 Hannah Yoeman